-I can't imagine a worse headline.
-But I'm more than a little bit concerned, so here are my thoughts about the darker side of the Scandinavian welfare society.
+I can't think of a worse headline.
+But I'm more than a little concerned, so here are my thoughts on the dark side of the Scandinavian welfare society.

-Humans can discuss things that haven't occurred yet and don't currently exist.
-We possess imagination, we daydream, we chuckle, and sometimes we deceive ourselves.
+Humans can talk about things that haven't happened yet and don't exist yet.
+We have imagination, we daydream, we giggle and sometimes we deceive ourselves.
 Using only 29 symbols, we record our experiences and transmit them across time for future generations.
-The human brain contains billions of neurons, which outnumber the stars in the entire Milky Way galaxy.
-Words allow us to describe emotions, physical sensations, flavors, and scents.
-Over countless millennia, our species has evolved to be incredibly versatile when it comes to adapting to different environments and climates.
+The human brain contains billions of neurons, more than the total number of stars in the Milky Way.
+Words allow us to describe emotions, physical sensations, tastes and smells.
+Over countless millennia, our species has evolved to be incredibly versatile in adapting to different environments and climates.

 We aspired to flee from nature's harshness and unpredictability.
 Seeking refuge from pests, deadly diseases like the bubonic plague, and devastating storms, as well as predators and biting cold, we also wanted to protect our children from hunger and infancy mortality.
 To achieve this, we constructed shelters, formed villages, and eventually built cities.
 Through negotiations, treaties, and military might, we established peaceful coexistence.
 By developing agriculture and animal husbandry, we broke free from nature's relentless "survival of the fittest" cycle.
 Thanks to advances in medicine such as penicillin, vaccines, blood transfusions, and heart surgery, we now have a better chance at survival and a longer lifespan.